Microbreweries to try in Montréal

 6206 Saint-Hubert Street

-Housed in the former Petit Medley, the Medley Simple Malt serves primarily as a bar for the Simple Malt de Brasseurs illimités products.
-The place is renowned for the array of activities it offers, including theme nights, comedy shows and concerts in a fun-filled ambiance.
+Housed in the former Petit Medley, the pub primarily serves as a bar for the Simple Malt line by Brasseurs Illimités and Ninkasi beers, originally from Québec.
+People go there for the panoply of activities offered (theme nights, comedy shows, concerts, etc.) and its fun and festive ambiance.

 Dieu du Ciel !